 With that being said, we would like to give you 2 simple drills that will help you start to hone your specific running skills – yes, running is a skill!

-The second drill looks further up the chain (because everything is connected) and is focused around your glute muscles in the hip.
-These are extremely important in control and coordination of everything from the hip down the leg.
+The first drill (the video above) is going to be focused further up the chain (because everything is connected), around your glute muscles in the hip.
+These are extremely important in control and coordination of everything from the hip down the leg while running.
 Strength and efficiency of this area will do nothing but help your ability and running skill.

 So give these two drills a try, either as part of your warm-up, as a piece of your other strength training, or simply around the house when you have a few free moments.

 A way to incorporate this during your runs is to take small periods of time, or distance, and really start to create the “mind to muscle” connection from the brain to the legs.

 During these periods of skill practice, begin to consider what the hip's role is in concern to running stride and skill, as well as how the foot is landing.